carissalow/rapids/docs/usage/snakemake_docs.rst

     │                         in any language e.g. Python, R, Julia, etc.
     ├── tests
     │   ├── data           <- Replication of the project root data directory for testing.
     │   ├── scripts        <- Scripts for testing.
-The initial scripts are Python but eventually be any language.
     │   ├── settings       <- The config and settings files for running tests.
     │   └── Snakefile      <- The Snakefile for testing only.
     │